brangerbriz/machine-learning-docs/markdown/twitterbot-part-4-transfer-learning-fine-tuning-and-user-personalization.md

 - `el: '#app'` declares that this Vue.js object is bound to the `<div id="app">` element in `index.html`
 - `data` is a JavaScript object whose properties can be referenced inside `<div id="app">`.
 Any changes to this JavaScript object will be automatically rendered to the DOM.
 - `methods` defines functions that can reference the `data` object using the `this` keyword.
 In our application these functions are triggered by user interaction in `index.html`.
 They manipulate the `data` object which then automatically updates the UI to reflect these changes.
-- `mounted` is a special function which gets called as soon `#app` is ready to receive automated UI updates by Vue.js.
+- `mounted` is a special function which gets called as soon `<div id="app">` is ready to receive automated UI updates by Vue.js.
 We are using this as the entry point to our application's code.

 The functions inside `methods` should look familiar to those in `bin/fine-tune.js` with logic added to interface with the `data` model and the event driven nature of a GUI application.
 I'll leave it up to you to study these changes and poke around as you see fit.
 In the meantime, let's run our final application!